 You’ll need to follow all of the steps outlined here to stream to FB live.
 The configuration is similar to the steps above for streaming to YouTube.

 - Create a live application in Wowza Streaming Engine.

 - Create and enable a Stream Target in Streaming Engine

 After the Facebook stream target initiates a live video post, the video post in Facebook is labeled LIVE.
 If the live source stream is disconnected, Facebook puts the video post into a “waiting” state.

 For complete step-by-step instructions to stream to Facebook Live, please review the documentation here.

 There are perks to ‘live’ streaming a pre-recorded video, but it ultimately depends on your use case and streaming needs.

 Ready to give it a try?
-Start a free trial today to get started.
+Get started with a free trial.